mudasobwa/mudasobwa.github.io/_posts/2019-03-21-stop-abusing-nihil.md

 So the validity check would be still needed.
 And instead of dealing with enormous boilerplates of instances of nullable types, just resort to `nil`.
 That is my gained by blood and sweat advise: use `nil`s to denote an absense.
-Because an absense of a lemon does not differs from an absense of two apples.
-We do not receive from the user _the nullalble absense of password_.
-We just did not receive anything.
+Because an absense of a lemon does not differ from an absense of two apples.
+We do not receive from the user _the nullable absense of password_.
+We just do receive nothing.
 Maybe they wanted to send us a token instead, but failed.
 The intent does not matter at all.
 If `params['password']` returns `nil`, we should consider the data lacks a mandatory field.
 No matter whether we have a key `'password'` in our hash with `nil` value,